spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/20-reverse-proxy-dashboard.md

 The [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a general-purpose, web-based UI for Kubernetes clusters.
 The dashboard allows users to manage the cluster, applications, and the ability to do some troubleshooting.
 The Kubernetes dashboard is by default not enabled when deploying Kubernetes clusters through Palette.

-You can enable the Kubernetes dashboard without OIDC integration or with OIDC.
+You can enable the Kubernetes dashboard without OpenID Connect (OIDC) integration or with OIDC.
 Palette by default supports the Kubernetes dashboard without the usage of OIDC.
 Users will be required to have a Palette user account to access the Kubernetes dashboard.

 To enable the Kubernetes the dashboard in a host cluster, follow the next set of steps.
 <br />